 Repurchase agreements are classified predominantly in Level 2.
-The classification is primarily based on the observability and liquidity of the repo market, depending on the underlying collateral.
+The classification is primarily based on the observability and liquidity of the repo market, depending on the underlying collateral and the maturity of the repo transaction.

 Debts issued designated as at fair value through profit and loss, are classified in the same level as the one that would apply to the embedded derivative taken individually.
 The issuance spread is considered observable.